uebvhir/Course_Basic_Statistics-VHIO-2019/README.md

-# Course_Basic_Statistics_2019
+# Course_Basic_Statistics-VHIO-2019
-Repository of contents for Basic Statistics for Biomedical Research Course, Edition 2019 Just start using html
+Repository of contents for Basic Statistics for Biomedical Research Course, "VHIO" Edition 2019